Early release of super explained01 May 2023 5 min read

 Early super access under compassionate grounds applies only for any unpaid expenses you may have.
 And, unlike early access under financial hardship, applying through compassionate grounds means you can only withdraw an amount deemed appropriate by the ATO to meet your unpaid expenses.

-Note that there are different regulations surrounding early access to super between the states and territories.
+Note that there are different regulations surrounding early access to super between the states and territories in some cases based on the type of fund you are in.
+This does not apply to NGS.
 A Super Specialist may help you determine how you can gain early access to your super based on your location.